 Junior doctors in England voted in favour of accepting negotiated contract improvements to the 2016 terms and conditions of service (TCS) for doctors and dentists in training.
 These improvements were negotiated as part of the 2018 review of the 2016 TCS, undertaken between the BMA, NHS Employers, and the Department of Health and Social Care.

 JDC also continues to ensure that the 2002 terms and conditions of service work for the trainees who remain on this contract.

 Protecting junior doctors from contract breaches

 In 2019 a legal test case on behalf of JDC secured a binding precedent in England and Wales regarding how monitoring of rotas for those junior doctors on the 2002 contract should be done.
 You can find out more about this case and what support the BMA can offer you if you have been affected.

 The makeup of the NHS workforce is changing.
 JDC will continue to advocate for appropriate regulation of the Medical Associate Professions and Advanced Clinical Practitioners and seek to ensure the protection of our training time and standards.

-Dr Mike Kemp and Dr Brendan Donnelly, deputy chairs for terms and conditions of service and negotiations
+Brendan Donnelly, deputy chair of the UKJDC with the terms and conditions of service and negotiating portfolio

 The JDC executive subcommittee is made up of: